theallegeddumple/Eternal-Darkness-Manual-AP-World/README.md

 ## PLANNED OPTIONS:

--Optional setting where spells are gated through rune availability instead.
+1. Optional setting where spells are gated through rune availability instead.

 ## WOULD-BE-NICE-IF-IT-WASN'T-MANUAL FEATURES:

--Sanity effects as traps
+1. Sanity effects as traps

--Deathlink
+2. Deathlink

--Have it so that X number runes in the Ruin of Ehn'gha are pre-activated for Alex's chapter, for less strict spells required for completion
+3. Have it so that X number runes in the Ruin of Ehn'gha are pre-activated for Alex's chapter, for less strict spells required for completion

--Enchanted Gladius as a potential item in the pool
+4. Enchanted Gladius as a potential item in the pool